ahgencer/ocitree/docs/INSTALL.md

 ### Getting started

-> **Note**: These instructions are for installing *ahgencer/silverblue*.
-To install *ahgencer/kinoite* instead, simply
-> replace every occurrence of `silverblue` with `kinoite`.

-1. Download and install Fedora [Silverblue](https://silverblue.fedoraproject.org/download)
-   or [Kinoite](https://kinoite.fedoraproject.org/download) from the bootable ISO.
+1. Download and install Fedora [Silverblue](https://silverblue.fedoraproject.org/download) from the bootable ISO.
 You may also need to upgrade to the latest version first:

         $ rpm-ostree upgrade --reboot